 Can leopard geckos eat vegetables fruits or salad?

 Leopard geckos are 100% insectivores meaning their body’s digestive system is only capable of digesting meat like insects,

 they can even eat small picky mice if they are small enough for them to fit in their mouth

-Some geckos breeders feed smell picky mice to their female leopard geckos during the breeding season because of the additional proteins and nutrients.
+Some gecko breeders feed smell picky mice to their female leopard geckos during the breeding season because of the additional proteins and nutrients.

-it is not designed to process a functioning Cecum, this is the part of the body that aids in the digestion of Cellulose substance found in both fruits and veg.
+it is not designed to process a functioning Cecum, this is the part of the body that aids in the digestion of Cellulose substances found in both fruits and veg.

-they also have a short alkaline digestive tract, compared to herbivore that has a longer acidic digestive tract to help them digest fruit and vegs.
+they also have a short alkaline digestive tract, compared to herbivores with a longer acidic digestive tract to help them digest fruit and vegs.

 research has been done that revealed that leopard geckos can eat fruits and vegetables

 but because they can’t digest them properly it is not recommended that you try to feed your pet Leo anything other than live insects and vitamin and mineral supplements

 Leopard geckos cannot produce enough body heat to digest food on their own they require belly heat to digest their food.